First generation of video game consoles: History

-In 1951, Ralph Baer conceived the idea of an interactive television while building a television set from scratch for Loral in the Bronx, New York.
+In 1951, Ralph Baer conceived the idea of an interactive television while designing a television set for Loral in the Bronx, New York.
 Baer did not pursue the idea, but it returned to him in August 1966 when he was the Chief Engineer and manager of the Equipment Design Division at Sanders Associates.
 By December 1966, he and a technician created a prototype that allowed a player to move a line across the screen.
 After a demonstration to the company's director of research and development, some funding was allotted and the project was made official.
 Baer spent the next few months designing further prototypes, and in February 1967 assigned technician Bill Harrison to begin building the project.
 Harrison spent the next few months in between other projects building out successive modifications to the prototype.
 Baer, meanwhile, collaborated with engineer Bill Rusch on the design of the console, including developing the basis of many games for the system.
 By May, the first game was developed and by June, multiple games were completed for what was then a second prototype box.
 This included a game where players controlled dots chasing each other and a light gun shooter game with a plastic rifle.
 By August 1967, Baer and Harrison had completed a third prototype machine, but Baer felt that he was not proving successful at designing fun games for the system; to make up for this he added Bill Rusch, who had helped him come up with the initial games for the console, to the project.
 He soon proved his value to the team by coming up with a way to display three dots on the screen at once rather than the previous two, and proposing the development of a ping pong game.